mlrun/mlrun/docs/secrets.md

 To maintain the confidentiality of secret values, these operations must be strictly limited across the system by using k8s RBAC and ensuring that logging into the k8s nodes as a user with elevated permissions is restricted.

+##### Accessing secrets in nuclio functions

+The k8s secrets are passed to nuclio functions as environment variables, and their values can be retrieved directly from the environment variable of the same name.
+For example, to access the `aws_key` secret in a nuclio function use:
+`aws_key = os.environ.get("aws_key")`

 ### Azure Vault
 MLRun can serve secrets from an Azure key Vault.
 Azure key Vaults support 3 types of entities - `keys`, `secrets` and